Bangladesh Public Service Commission

 Bangladesh Public Service Commission (বাংলাদেশ সরকারী কর্ম কমিশন) is a quasi-judicial constitutional body established in 1972.
 The commission is responsible for the recruitment of civil servants in the Bangladesh government.
 It was formed under Section 137 of Part IX, Chapter II of the Constitution of Bangladesh.

 History

-The commission started as a public service commission in 1926 during British India.
-It was later known as the East Pakistan Public Service Commission after the partition of India.
+The Public Service Commission was set up for the first time under British colonial rule in 1926.
+After independence, the commission was established in Pakistan in 1947 under the provision of Government of Pakistan Act.
+It was later known as the East Pakistan Public Service Commission.
 After the Independence of Bangladesh it was established as the Bangladesh Public Service Commission in 1972.
 For a while it used the Chummery House as its headquarters.
-It is responsible for holding Bangladesh Civil Service (BCS) Examinations and publishing its results.
+It is responsible for holding Bangladesh Civil Service (BCS) Examinations and publishing their results.